Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Related Work

 Several other studies have explored the advantages of FL of Pap-stained samples in contexts different from cancer detection.
 For detection of mycobacterial species in lymph node fine-needle aspiration specimens~\cite{WRIGHT2004}, it is observed that the fluorescence information, complementary to the standard brightfield microscopy, improves specificity of the analysis, with a minimal additional investment.
 Other related results include cytological diagnosis of Pneumocystis carinii in bronchoalveolar lavage specimens~\cite{WEHLE1991}, detection of Aspergilius infections~\cite{HETTLICH1998}, detection of oral Candida~\cite{titinchi2011diagnostic} and the diagnosis of Mycobacterium kansasi tuberculosis~\cite{KUPPER1995}, all indicating informative content of the (auto-)fluorescence of Pap-stained samples.

-We build on these results, and acquire both BF and FL images of Pap-stained LBC oral cytological slides, to enable AI-based multimodal information extraction and integration, towards improved early OC detection.
+Inspired by these results, we acquire both BF and FL images of Pap-stained LBC oral cytological slides.
+We aim to enable AI-based multimodal information extraction and integration, towards improved early OC detection.